- Rail Trail

 A 1km MTB track overlooks the old railway yard.

-Barossa Valley Machinery Preservation Society has a large shed in the grounds of Angaston Station.
-Restored/under restoration vehicles, engines and machinery are occasionally on display.
+Barossa Valley Machinery Preservation Society has a large shed in the station grounds.
+They have numerous restored/under restoration vehicles, engines and machinery occasionally on display.

-At Angaston the trail terminates in Washington St. Turn left then left again into Sturt St to reach Murray Street shops and cafes.
+At Angaston the trail terminates in Washington St. Turn left then left again into Sturt St to access Murray Street shops and cafes.

-Angaston has a working blacksmith’s shop, open on weekends and public holidays, in the main street.
+Angaston has a working Blacksmith’s Shop in the main street, open weekends and public holidays.

 Trail between Kalbeeba and Sandy Creek (2020)